 THE LATEST ON DAPL

 In June 2017, a federal court ruled that the Dakota Access Pipeline (DAPL) was illegally approved.
-The court is currently deciding whether or not to shut the pipeline off as the U.S. Army Corps under Trump attempts to bring the pipeline into compliance.
+Three months later, the court decided not to shut the pipeline off as the U.S. Army Corps under Trump attempts to bring the pipeline into compliance.
 In a groundswell of support, communities, tribes, and cities are divesting billions from banks that financed the DAPL.
-San Francisco, Seattle, Los Angeles, Alameda, and Santa Monica have voted to move their money out of Wall Street, and campaigns are active in Los Angeles, Chicago, New York, D.C., Minneapolis/St. Paul, Utah, and more.
+San Francisco, Seattle, Los Angeles, Davis, Winona, Alameda, and Santa Monica have voted to move their money out of Wall Street, and campaigns are active in Los Angeles, Chicago, New York, D.C., Minneapolis/St. Paul, Denver, Utah, and more.

 Today, a coalition of Indigenous, national and international groups join a growing movement placing pressure on financial institutions to drop financially and socially risky projects, delivering a group letter to the 36 banks providing corporate finance to fossil fuel infrastructure giant Enbridge.

 Corporations and banks will not move on from the fossil fuel era because of our compelling moral and ecological arguments about why they should.
 So we are learning to speak their language.
 Money talks.

 It’s been almost six months since Seattle announced a break-up with Wells Fargo over their financing of the Dakota Access Pipeline and other unethical practices.
 Alameda, Santa Monica, San Francisco, Berkeley, New York City, Philadelphia, and Los Angeles have since followed.
 But have these cities actually divested?